 We view DLG's overall financial flexibility as good, supported by relatively low financial leverage, which has been sustainably below 20%, and good earnings coverage, which averaged around 11x between 2017 and 2021 (Exhibit 3).
-However, the group's earnings coverage metrics will deteriorate for YE2022 owing to poor performance.
-Equity has also fallen in the period, driven predominantly by unrealised investment losses, but leverage should improve overall following the repayment of the remaining £250 million subordinated bond in 2022.
+However, the group's earnings coverage metrics deteriorated for YE2022 owing to poor performance.
+Equity has also fallen in the period, driven predominantly by unrealised investment losses, dividends and share buybacks, but financial leverage decreased to 18.3% at YE22 (YE21: 19.1%) due to the repayment of the £250 million subordinated bond.